AymanAzzam/Halan-DevOps-Test/README.md

 2. DB master node (PostgresSQL)
 3. DB slave node replica (PostgresSQL)

-### Run the Provisioned environment
+### Run the provisioned environment
 1. Install [terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)
+2. Create a new key pair on AWS called **halan**
+3. Replace **halan.pem** with your new private key in the Provisioning folder.
-2. Add your aws key, a simple way to do that by editing the variables in **variables.tf** inside the Provisioning folder.
+4. Add your aws key, a simple way to do that by editing the variables in **variables.tf** inside the Provisioning folder.
-3. Run the following commands inside Provisioning folder:
+5. Run the following commands inside Provisioning folder:
 ```sh
 terraform init
 terraform apply